TwentyTwoHW/portal-software/firmware/README.md

 ### Hardware

 The `hw` module contains the code to initialize all the hardware peripherals, and exposes a "high level" interface to communicate with them (for example, to send a message via NFC or to draw something to the display).
-When emulating the hardware the whole `hw` module is replaced by the `emulator::hw` module, which exposes the same interface but manages the hardware peripherals in a completely different way, by proxying messages via serial to a binary running on the host outside of QEMU (see the `emulator` crate README for more).

-The `hw_common` module contains code which is "common" between the real (`hw`) and emulated (`emulator::hw`) code.

 The real hardware initialization sequence is the following: